This course can also be presented face to face in-house or via live in-house webinar.

 - Negotiations and pricing the workout

-Workshop – Having reviewed the implementation process and the various worked examples developed during the session, in their project teams the attendees will review a new major new case study problem loan complete with financial forecasts in an excel financial model.
+Workshop – Having reviewed the implementation process and the various worked examples developed during the session, in their project teams the attendees will review a new major new case study problem loan in the UK retail sector, complete with financial forecasts in an excel financial model.
 In order to assess whether they would proceed with the restructuring, the attendees will draft the Scope of Works for an Independent Business Review as part of their initial analysis

 Sessions 3 & 4